 If the debt ceiling is not raised, CNN reported that the Treasury Department might run short on funds to pay bills.
 We will keep you posted if any news comes out about the SSA and a potential government shutdown, and we will follow the debt-ceiling fight when it arises.

 You do not have to fear a government shutdown if you receive SSA benefits.
 If you are eligible for SSDI benefits, we suggest contacting a Tulsa Social Security disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.